Specifications for MSE Trials for North Atlantic Albacore

 section 2022 - 2050

-Simulation period : - Catches from HCR <br> - CPUE from OEM <br> - Evaluate MPs
+Simulation period : - Catches from HCR (Model-based CMPs) <br> - CPUE from OEM <br> - Evaluate CMPs

 Figure 6: Periods in the MSE and main differences between them.